keithlennox/roku-feed/README.md

 - TS QUESTION: Is AgeRating appropriate for the ratings field?
 - TS QUESTION: Is first air appropriate for releaseDate and dateAdded?
 - TS QUESTION: Are season and ep numbers populated in TS?
+- POST LAUNCH: Fix custom fields explanations
+- POST LAUNCH: Add note about where images are stored
+- POST LAUNCH: Finalize all console.log + console.error messages
 - OPTIONAL FOR POST LAUNCH: more complex error handling such as no duplicate ep numbers allowed
 - OPTIONAL FOR POST LAUNCH: retry s3 write (i think it's built in), do not write feed smaller than 200 vids
 - OPTIONAL FOR POST LAUNCH: search by state=ACTIVE
+- Decide where to store images (Brightcove and/or S3) - COMPLETE
+- Upload series image files thru AWS S3 console and/or Brightcove cloud - COMPLETE
 - Change stills URL code - COMPLETE
 - Add validation to videoObject date (releaseDate YYYY-MM-DD) - COMPLETE
 - Confirm validityPeriodStart + End are correct format - COMPLETE